-Vanderbilt uses their ScriptCenter pharmacy locker system as the prescription pickup point for discharge patients in medication adherence study
+Vanderbilt uses their ScriptCenter pharmacy locker system as the prescription pickup point for discharge patients in medication adherence study.

 Anjanette Ridley (PharmD, MHA) presented at ASHP Midyear the findings on a discharge study conducted at Vanderbilt Psychiatric Hospital.
 The purpose: to increase discharge medication access for Vanderbilt’s M2B program.
 Increased pharmacy access allows for increased prescription adherence to medication regimens.
 Firstly, all medication adherence starts with a patient getting their prescription in their hands.
-For this program, patients were directed to the ScriptCenter locker system to retrieve their prescriptions upon discharge.
-By doing so the pharmacy was able to centralize the prescription pickup point.
+For this program, patients were directed by the pharmacy to the ScriptCenter locker system to retrieve their prescriptions upon discharge.
+By doing so, the pharmacy was able to centralize the prescription pickup point.
 This grants patients the ability to retrieve their medication on their way out, in their own time.
 Time is a large contributing factor as to why some discharge patients skip picking up their medication altogether.
 By centralizing the pickup location, patients are no longer restricted by pharmacy hours and location.
 They can also bypass any pharmacy congestion that could delay their departure.

 Overall, there were a few key findings:

 - 15% increase in prescriptions filled at the Vanderbilt pharmacy after ScriptCenter installed

 - At the time of discharge, there was a positive impact on medication access for patients via their ScriptCenter locker system

 - The Vanderbilt M2B team were able to increase prescriptions routed to their pharmacy after the install of ScriptCenter